mquinaz/ImageSegmentationFCMFP/README.md

-# Image Segmentation implementation of FCM and FCMFP algorithms
+# Image Segmentation implementation of KMEANS, FCM and FCMFP algorithms
 Implementation of FCM and FCMFP algorithms for image segmentation.
 Second part of the work is a calculation of milk estimation on breast of women using thermographic images.

 ## kmeans.py